jkrch/JuliaParGMRES-BenchCLI/README.md

 # Julia Parallel GMRES Benchmark CLI

-This repository provides an command line interface to run benchmarks for multithreaded GMRES (and SpMV) in `Julia`.
+This repository provides a command line interface to run benchmarks for multithreaded GMRES (and SpMV) in `Julia`.

 ## Install